deplatt/n-tuple-graphs/README.md

 # n-tuple-graphs

 ## Description
 This project is a visualizion tool for n-tuple graphs.
 It is built with the GraphStream 1.3 API for graph visualization, and Java Swing for the UI elements.
 FlatLaf IntelliJ is uses for the UI's look and feel.
+It was created by Deven Platt, who can be contacted through devenplatt@gmail.com.

 ## Installation
 The project requires an installation of the Java 17 JDK and GraphStream 1.3.
 Once installed, pull the source code and run Client.java.